exercism/gleam/exercises/concept/pacman-rules/.docs/instructions.md

 # Instructions

-In this exercise, you need to translate some rules from the classic game Pac-Man into Elixir functions.
+In this exercise, you need to translate some rules from the classic game Pac-Man into Gleam functions.

 You have four rules to translate, all related to the game states.